Myeloma-Related Kidney Disease

 Patients with multiple myeloma overproduce monoclonal Ig light chains (Bence Jones proteins); these light chains are filtered by glomeruli, are nephrotoxic, and, in their various forms (free, tubular casts, amyloid), can damage virtually all areas of the kidney parenchyma.
 Diagnosis is by urine tests (sulfosalicylic acid test or protein electrophoresis) or renal biopsy.
 Treatment focuses on the multiple myeloma and ensuring adequate urine flow.
 Myeloma-related kidney disease is rarely caused by Ig heavy chains.

 Tubulointerstitial disease and glomerular damage are the most common types of renal damage.
+Glomerular damage is usually the predominant mechanism.
 The mechanisms by which light chains damage nephrons directly are unknown.
 Hypercalcemia contributes to renal insufficiency by decreasing renal blood flow.

 Types of tubulointerstitial renal disorders in multiple myeloma include